andrewvallejo/a-chickens-window/README.md

 ## Special Thanks

-I want to thank Ege for providing feedback on my [wireframes](https://www.figma.com/file/yaB8KfTEUeft3t71DQDWXA/Chickens-Window?node-id=30%3A2).
+I want to thank [Ege Kandemir](https://www.linkedin.com/in/ege-kandemir/) for providing feedback on my [wireframes](https://www.figma.com/file/yaB8KfTEUeft3t71DQDWXA/Chickens-Window?node-id=30%3A2).
 While I wasn't aiming for perfection, Ege helped keep me grounded in my vision.
 I took the bare essentials and brought the pieces to life with animations using Framer Motion.

 ---